What Makes Me and My Approach Different?

 The Trager Approach

-Although I do not use the Trager Approach exclusively, it has transformed my practice and brought a unique flavor to my work, with a focus on exploring how bodies respond to gravity and how connective tissue supports and restricts the movement of bones.
+Although I am not a certified Trager Practitioner, I have received extensive training in the Trager Approach.
+It has transformed my practice and brought a unique flavor to my work, with a focus on exploring how bodies respond to gravity and how connective tissue supports and restricts the movement of bones.
 Read more about The Trager Approach…

 Traditional Massage Techniques